Your most precious resource is time.

 4. Putting out fires

-You can’t work on reaching your goals, because you’re dealing with the crisis du jour.
+You also can’t work on reaching your goals because you’re dealing with the crisis du jour.

 The solution to this problem isn’t easy, but it’s critical to your success and sanity: Get ahead of the crises and put the people and systems in place to prevent crisis from occurring.

-Create the team you need so you’re no longer the Lone Ranger: hire staff, outsource tasks, and/or recruit volunteers.
-There are lots of ways to get help, so choose the one that will work for you and get started.
+To do this, create the team you need so you’re no longer the Lone Ranger.
+Hire staff, outsource tasks, and/or recruit volunteers.
+There are lots of ways to get help, so choose the one that’ll work for you and get started.

 It takes time to get a team and systems in place initially, but it’s well worth it in the long run.
-And it also takes you out of the position of Fire Fighter so you can do those things that only you can do.
+And it also takes you out of the position of firefighter so you can do things that only you can do (or need to do).

 5. Whacked priorities